lucaspereirasouzat/backslash/README.md

 ## Usage

-Once installed, summon the great **Backslash** with a simple keystroke, and start typing away!
+Once installed, summon the great **Backslash** with a simple keystroke (control + space), and start typing away!
 You’ll feel like the Linux wizard you were always meant to be.

 Need a command?
 It’s right there.
 Need to open an app?
 Done.
 Need to remind yourself why you're using Linux and not macOS?
 Backslash will _not_ help you there.
 That’s between you and your life choices.

+## No Commands?
+No Problem!

+It's time to add some plugins.
+Just go to our [plugins repo](https://github.com/backslash-app/plugins), find some code that tickles your fancy, and copy it into a folder of your choosing.
+It's like grocery shopping, but for nerds.
+Once you've got your digital goodies, fire up Backslash and click on that lonely button on the right (Don't worry, it's the only button there.
+Even a sleep-deprived developer couldn't mess this up).
+Then, simply point Backslash to your new plugin folder.
+Voila!
+You've just transformed your Backslash from a blank slate into a powerhouse of productivity (or procrastination, we don't judge).

 ## FAQ